Student Loan Statistics 2025: Key Facts and Figures Shaping Borrowers’ Futures

 Editor’s Choice: Key Student Loan Statistics

-• Total student loan debt in the United States has reached $1.77 trillion.
+• Total student loan debt in the United States has reached approximately $1.83 trillion in 2025, continuing to rank as the second-largest category of consumer debt after mortgages.

-• 54% of student loan borrowers are under the age of 35.
+• 53% of student loan borrowers are under the age of 35 in 2025, showing how the burden continues to weigh heavily on Millennials and Gen Z.

-Overview of Student Loan Borrowers and Debt in the U.S
+2025 - Overview of Student Loan Borrowers and Debt in the U.S.

 Student Loan Debt Statistics

-• Student loan debt has increased by 302% since 2004, reflecting both rising tuition costs and a higher number of borrowers.
+• Student loan debt has increased by approximately 317% since 2004 2025, underscoring the long-term impact of rising tuition costs, interest accrual, and a growing population of borrowers seeking higher education.

-• A staggering 65% of students graduating from four-year institutions in 2022 took on student loans.
+• About 66.2% of students graduating from four-year institutions in 2024 took on student loans, indicating continued reliance on borrowing to complete undergraduate degrees.

 Debt Distribution by Demographics